nicklockwood/Expression/README.md

 .array(String)
 ```

-Array symbols can be defined using any valid identifier followed by a subscript/index expression in square brackets.
+Array symbols represent a sequence of values that can be accessed by index.
+Array symbols are referenced in an expression by using their name followed by an index argument in square brackets.

 # Performance